 The Upper Falls have two viewing platforms.
 To get to the Upper Falls it’s 2.5 km one way from the parking lot.
 There is very little elevation gain to the Lower Falls so your toddler should be able to do most of the walking then offer some help on the steep parts to the Upper Falls.

 As usual, we recommend visiting popular places like Johnston Canyon as early as you can and even better if you can visit on a weekday.

 1. Hanmer Fairy Door walk in New Zealand

 Submitted by Jennifer of Backyard Travel Family

 The Fairy Door walk is located in the small resort style town of Hanmer Springs, 90 minutes north of Christchurch in New Zealand.
-The walk itself takes about 20 minutes to stroll, but the best part of this is that toddlers can walk this all on their own.
-It is also a stroller friendly walk too.
+The fun walk itself takes about 20 minutes to stroll, but the best part of this is that toddlers can walk this all on their own.
+It is also a stroller-friendly walk too.

-The offroad trail is a flat safe track through the Forest where kids can discover over 20 different fairy doors.
+The offroad trail is a flat safe track through the forest where kids can discover over 20 different fairy doors.
 The fairy doors open and walkers often leave little treats or trinkets for other children to find.
-(Top tip: Bring something to leave behind with you)
+(Top tip: Bring something to leave behind with you for other little hikers!)

 Submitted by Anna

-It’s best to have baby in a carrier since the hike is not paved and you’ll have to cross over a few swing bridges (which are very safe, just a bit daunting).
-The hike was a 2.5 hour drive from Wanaka but you can also camp at the trail head.
+It’s best to have your baby in a carrier since the hike is not paved and you’ll have to cross over a few swing bridges (which are very safe, just a bit daunting).
+The fun family adventure was a 2.5 hour drive from Wanaka but you can also camp at the trailhead.